TransLinkForecasting/rtmdoc/docs/coding_standard.md

 ### Managing Logging and Exceptions

 * Logging level may be modified during development as per need.
-* Mimimal logging should be used for commits pulled into master or main branch of the RTM.
+* Minimal logging should be used for commits pulled into master or main branch of the RTM.
 * Error messages and exception handling need to always be reported to logs.

 ## Compliance and Procedure

 All code submissions shall be done using GitHub pull request feature.
 The code checking tool and code review procedure are used to enforce our coding standards.
 The code checking tool, if applicable, enforces standard rules using automated tools such as [pylint for GitHub].
 Then, the review procedure is carried out to ensure area of compliance not covered by the code checking tool.
 The intention of the code checking tool is to aid in the submission process and is not intended to replace the standard review procedure.
-If a commit does not meet our standard, RTM code maintainers will request for revision on the pull reuqest you submit.
+If a commit does not meet our standard, RTM code maintainers will request revision on your pull request.

 ### Code Checking Tool